-This article describes how to configure the Target Interface in the Program Builder, located within the Data Collection section of a target phase.
+This article describes how to configure the Target Interface in the Program Builder.
+The Target Interface is made up of three main sections.

 This article has the following parts:

 The Target Interface defines what the user sees when collecting data for the target in this phase.
 It consists of a list of the Key Instruction, interleaved Instructions (text blocks) and Measures (labeled instruments for collecting data).
 The Simulation panel (to the right or under the configuration panel) lets you see exactly what the Target Interface will look like, updating automatically as you make changes to the configuration:

 The Target Interface consists of the Key Instruction (short instruction) and a list of Measures and Instructions (longer instructions).
 When a new Target is created, the list is empty except for a single Measure.
 The type of Instrument used in the initial default Measure depends on what type of target was created: a Skill Target starts with a Pass-Fail Instrument, and a Behavior target start with a Count Instrument.